Think about the last time you ordered something expensive online.

 Get instant access to data

-E-POD data collected by the drivers reach your office staff instantly, drastically reducing the administrative work involved in completing it after-the-fact.
-It also means that office staff can immediately action things like:
+E-POD eliminates the need for time-consuming manual data entry, with digital delivery data that’s instantly accessible to any authorized user.
+E-POD data collected by the drivers reaches your office staff instantly, reducing the administrative work involved in completing it after-the-fact.
+It also means that office staff can immediately:

 Reduce customer disputes

-Last but certainly not least, e-POD can drastically reduce customer disputes which are not only time-consuming to deal with but also cost your business a lot of money.
+Last but certainly not least, e-POD can prevent customer disputes, which are not only time-consuming, but also can be costly and damage your brand’s reputation.

 We mentioned earlier that e-POD captures a lot more data than traditional paper POD, including photos and geolocated timestamps.
-By sharing this information with customers, it protects the carrier from false allegations of not completing a delivery.
+Sharing this information with customers protects carriers from false allegations of not completing a delivery or delivering a visibly damaged parcel.

 How Onfleet Helps Ensure Proof of Delivery